Festival Contributor: Taiko Zentrum Deutschland

 Open mic concerts by guests in a friendly atmosphere.

 Festival pass and workshop ticket quantities are limited and available here!

-The OK, Katsugi! workshop is already sold out.
-You may still participate, if you can bring your own katsugi okedaiko.
+OK, Katsugi! - You may still participate, if you can bring your own katsugi okedaiko.
 Please contact us in this case.

 Festival Contributors: Wadaiko Tokara

 We have been blown away by the response to the upcoming Taiko Spirit festival!
 But why not pump up the anticipation even more, shall we?!

 We are happy to announce that Art Lee and Yukari Ichise will be two of this year’s festival contributors!